 Take a chance to share your music live on the Trinity House Theatre stage.
 Open Stage takes place the first and third Tuesday nights of the month (and 5th Tuesday if there is one).
 The doors open at 5:45 p.m. and the music starts at 6:00 p.m.
-Local songwriter, Terry Birkett, will serve as the […]Find out more »
+Local songwriters, Terry Birkett and Bob Knox, will […]Find out more »

 MUSIC.
 ARTS.
 COMMUNITY.

 Trinity House was founded in 1981 by Paul Patton and members of Trinity Baptist Church in Livonia as a venue for live theatre.
 Later it was incorporated separately as a non-profit arts organization in 1988.
 The theatre’s focus switched to live music in 1999, and since then Trinity House has provided concert goers with one of the state’s best listening rooms.
 Please consider donating or becoming a member today – your contribution helps keep the magic alive!